-Before creating a new social media account for your department, unit or program, reach out to Jackie Hathaway, social media manager at the School of Public Health to discuss the possible creation of the account and for guidance on social media strategy.
-Please note that after you meet with Jackie and your account has been approved for creation, it must be registered and approved by the University Communications and Marketing social media team, which Jackie will initiate on your behalf.
+Before creating a new social media account for your department, unit or program, reach out to a member of the University of Pittsburgh School of Public Health communications team at phcomm@pitt.edu.
+Please note that after you meet with someone from the communications team and your account has been approved for creation, it must be registered and approved by the University Communications and Marketing social media team, which the communications team will initiate on your behalf.